History of Aaron Gordon in Timeline

 April 13, 2019: Playoff Debut

-On April 13, 2019, Aaron Gordon made his playoff debut, recording ten points, ten rebounds, three assists and three steals in a Game 1 win.
+On April 13, 2019, Aaron Gordon made his playoff debut, recording ten points, ten rebounds, three assists, and three steals in a Game 1 win against the Toronto Raptors.

 December 4, 2019: Season-High 32 Points

-On December 4, 2019, Aaron Gordon scored a season-high 32 points in a win over the Phoenix Suns.
+On December 4, 2019, Aaron Gordon scored a season-high 32 points, alongside five rebounds and five assists, in a win over the Phoenix Suns.

 On January 17, 2020, Archbishop Mitty retired Aaron Gordon's number 32.

-In 2020, Aaron Gordon donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida, helping children affected by school closures during the coronavirus pandemic.
+In 2020, Aaron Gordon partnered with Chinese sports brand 361 Degrees and donated to the Homeless Education Fund at the Foundation for Orange County Public Schools of Florida to help children affected by school closures during the coronavirus pandemic.

-In 2020, Aaron Gordon released a single "Pull Up" with rap artist Moe.
+In 2020, Aaron Gordon released a single called "Pull Up" in collaboration with rap artist Moe.

-In 2020, Aaron Gordon was a runner-up in the NBA Slam Dunk Contest, losing to Derrick Jones Jr.
+In 2020, Aaron Gordon was a runner-up in the NBA Slam Dunk Contest for the second time, losing to Derrick Jones Jr.

 2020: Slam Dunk Contest Runner-Up